Qualifying life events

 Are you turning 65?

 Turning 65 is another moment in time that’s a qualifying life event.
-It gives you a chance to look into your opportunities for a Medicare plan.
+It gives you a chance to look into your opportunities to choose a Medicare plan.

 Medicare, a federal program, serves as the primary source of health insurance for those 65 and older (or those under 65 who may qualify for benefits because of a disability or other circumstance).